 The Accreditation Board for Specialty Nursing Certification (ABSNC) of the American Board of Nursing Specialties (ABNS), established in 1991, is a national peer review program for specialty nursing certification bodies.
 It promotes the highest quality of specialty nursing practice through the establishment of standards of professional specialty nursing certification.
 When the NBCRNA received its initial accreditation from the ABSNC in August 1992, it was one of the first national certification bodies to be recognized and approved by the ABSNC.

-In 2012, the NCCA and ABSNC approved the reaccreditation of the NBCRNA certification and recertification programs through 2017.
-For more information about NCCA and ABSNC accreditation, visit their websites.
+In 2012, the NCCA and ABSNC approved the reaccreditation of the NBCRNA certification program and the Continued Professional Certification (CPC) Program through July 2022.

 In August 2017 the NBCRNA's Non-Surgical Pain Management (NSPM) program was granted accreditation by the ABSNC through August 2022.